alexserra8/Read_Structure_of_Bytes/README.md

 # Read_Structure_of_Bytes

-In this repository it is shown a wayto transform data in binary format (bytes), to readable data format.
+In this repository it is shown a way to transform data in binary format (bytes), to readable data format.

+We have two codes:

-As an input, we have binary file.
-Of course, we have to know which is the structure of the binary file like: length of frames, type of data (float, bool,..) and his order.
+**Read_Bytes**: in this code it is shown how to read data from bytes.
+It's important to highlight that we should know the basic information of the binary file, like: length of frames, type of data (float, bool,..) and his order.
+In this code, we just obtain and print the obtained values for an academic/testing purpose.
+It can be tested with the binary file provided: *TestFile_2.bin*.

-As an output, we can obtain data in a readable format.
-The "main" just print the values obtaineed, but it can be changed.
-Depending on your needs, you can create some structure that will output what you want.
-Like in Bytes_to_DataFrame that creates a dataframe
+**Bytes_to_DataFrame**: this code is an example of how to apply the Read_Bytes codes to obtain a dataframe.
+It can be tested with the binary file provided: *TestFile_2.bin*.